rate this article

 Both parties must be over the age of 18 to legally marry.
 If one or both of the parties is 16 or 17 years old, they must obtain parental consent.
 Parties under the age of 16-years-old require parental consent and the written approval of a judge.

 Maine does not recognize covenant marriages, common law marriages or proxy marriages.
-Same sex marriages are not valid in Maine; however cousin marriages are legal if they present a certificate of genetic counseling from a physician.
+Same sex marriages became valid in Maine on December 29, 2012; however cousin marriages are legal if they present a certificate of genetic counseling from a physician.